-As of December 31, 2016, an amount of \leqslant 407 million had been drawn from the revolving syndicated loan facility (prior year: \leqslant 163 million).
-An amount of \leqslant 403 million is therefore still available from the portion of the revolving syndicated loan facility not yet drawn (prior year: \leqslant 647 million).
+As of December 31, 2016, an amount of \in 407 million had been drawn from the revolving syndicated loan facility (prior year: \in 163 million).
+An amount of \in 403 million is therefore still available from the portion of the revolving syndicated loan facility not yet drawn (prior year: \in 647 million).